 - 1. Read through the Challenge Scenario and show the Layout Board to the students.
 All movements of the device MUST be controlled using fluid power. - 2.
 Go over the Challenge Rules, emphasizing safety requirements. - 3.
 Go through the Challenge Scenario paragraph-by-paragraph, accepting questions.
 Typical questions are "What happens if the object is dropped or falls over outside the boundary of the destination area?" or "Can we clamp our device to the footprint wall?" - 4.
 Go through the Challenge Rubric and tell the students how their efforts will be graded. - 5.
 Stress the importance of the portfolio and refer to the Portfolio Checklist, Portfolio Template and Iso-Ortho Views illustrated - 6.
 Emphasize the need to explore different designs!
 Usually, the first idea is not the best! - 7.
-Draw attention to the Hints for Device Design Construction file.
-This document describes how the components of the kit go together and ideas for lifting, turning and grabbing.
+Draw attention to the Hints for Device Design Construction and Attaching Piston-Syringes files.
+These documents describe how the components of the kit go together and ideas for lifting, turning and grabbing.